hilary-chen/RTutorial/PLP1-Intro_Background.md

   1. *R for Dummies (2nd ed.)*
   2. *Beginning R: An Introduction to Statistical Programming (2nd ed.)*

 I will also be using the [R-Project website](https://www.r-project.org/) for more insight on how R can be used.

-Additionally, StackOverFlow.com may be a useful resource if I am having trouble; however, I understand that certain answers provided on StackOverFlow are not 100% accurate.
+Additionally, online resources can be helpful.
+StackOverFlow.com may be a useful resource if I am having trouble; however, I understand that certain answers provided on StackOverFlow are not 100% accurate.
+Also, there is a website that teaches you the basics of R, which may be the first place I look into: [CodeSchool](http://tryr.codeschool.com/).

 #SOURCES
 * Andrie de Vries & Joris Meys. *R for Dummies (2nd ed.)*.
 John Wiley & Sons, 2015.